gradha/gradha.github.io/src/articles/11-sweet-python-trap.rst

 be killed, yet it may kill you.

 ::
-$ nimrod c -r conclusion.nim
+$ nim c -r conclusion.nim
 conclusion.nim(27, 33) Info: instantiation from here
 conclusion.nim(23, 6) Error: can raise an unlisted exception:
     ref SilentNinjaBreakerOfProductionCode